 People vary widely in their response to toxins.
 Some people tolerate a room full of cigarette smoke easily while others react with coughing or a stuffy nose, and a few with severe shortness of breath.
 Different people react differently to solvents, pesticides, and other common household and industrial chemicals too.
 An exposure to pesticides that has no immediately measurable effect on most people can cause significant effects in some, ranging from allergic reactions to a mild case of 'the flu'.
-But, for about a thousand hypersensitive people in the Ottawa-Carleton region, even low concentrations of some substances can trigger disabling health problems ranging from severe asthma or migraine to anaphylactic shock.
+But, for about a thousand hypersensitive people in the Ottawa-Carleton Region, even low concentrations of some substances can be life-threatening, triggering severe asthma or migraine to anaphylactic shock.

 A victim of hypersensitivity feels terribly alone, and helpless.
 Worse, they are easily dismissed as 'just' psychosomatic by those of us who are unaware that most of the emotional turmoil is a result of the illness and our reaction to it, not the cause.
 These are real symptoms, terribly real.